Skip to main content

 • Processes unsubscribe requests immediately when clicked

-• Directs users to your Preference Center for a better experience
+• Directs users to your Preference Center for a better experience (if you have created one)

 • Skips unsubscribed contacts when sending campaigns or automations